needle-mirror/com.unity.burst/Documentation~/docs/AdvancedUsages.md

 # BurstDiscard attribute

-When running some code in the full C# (not inside a Burst compiled code), you may want to use some managed objects but you would like to not compile these portion of code when compiling within Burst.
+When running some code in the full C# (not inside Burst compiled code), you may want to use some managed objects, but you would like to not compile these portions of code when compiling within Burst.

 To mitigate this, you can use the `[BurstDiscard]` attribute on a method: